Claire1995/test_schedule/README.md

-# Test Schedule Android Application
+# Test Schedule Android Application :zap:
 Android application for scheduling of workers in company

 ### Features